cagataycali/HSTP/README.md

 - **Resolve** method, which is used to resolve a node in the network.

 Registry implementation needs two HSTP node,
-1) Modular network - libp2p websocket holepunch
+1) Hyperbees
- - Modular network will resolve the registry of RPC, TCP, HTTP, HSTP etc.
+ - Heterogen networks will resolve the registry of RPC, TCP, HTTP, HSTP etc.
 2) Registry.sol on any EVM based chain.
 (Ethereum, Binance Smart Chain, Polygon, etc.)
  - Registry.sol will resolve the registry of HSTP nodes.
 That can be relayed over another networks.